A topic from the subject of Quantum Chemistry in Chemistry.

 Key Points

-• Atomic orbitals are mathematical functions that describe the behavior of electrons in atoms.
+• Atomic orbitals are mathematical functions that describe the probability of finding an electron in a specific region of space around an atom.

-• The shape of an atomic orbital is determined by its quantum numbers.
+• The shape of an atomic orbital is determined by its quantum numbers (principal quantum number, n; azimuthal quantum number, l; and magnetic quantum number, ml).

-• The electron configuration of an atom is the distribution of its electrons in its atomic orbitals.
+• The electron configuration of an atom describes how its electrons are distributed among its atomic orbitals.

 Main Concepts